 Asset allocation—deciding how your portfolio will be divvied up—is an important part of saving for retirement.
 Typically, an investment portfolio is divided between stocks and bonds (that is, growth and income).
 But how, exactly, to allocate?
 The traditional rule has been to take your age and subtract it from 100; the resulting number is the percentage of your portfolio that should be invested in equities.
 The remainder goes into the debt instruments.
 So, for example, if we had a 30-year-old investor, 70% of his assets would be in stocks; 30% would be in bonds.

 Nowadays, to account for longer lifespans, many financial planners have changed this rule slightly to make 120 the number to subtract age from.
 So, under that same scenario, our 30-year-old-investor would be invested 90% in stocks (120 – 30) and only 10% in bonds.
-Those who are more risk-adverse can revert back to 100.
+Those who are more risk-averse can revert back to 100.

 Of course, you adjust these asset-allocation percentages as you age.